 “Behind his condition lives a young man who would summon the courage to interact and play with others, and even comfort them when they are distressed,” she adds.

 The road travelled by Hsu Li and her family has not been an easy one.
 Even so, Hsu Li hopes to see “Zhao Xiong of the future as someone motivated and with an explored passion for baking and cooking.
 He will be able to make lifelong friends and be more independent.
-Tantrums and meltdowns would have been relegated to history, and beyond that, he will be well-loved by his family and friends.”
+Meltdowns would have been relegated to history, and beyond that, he will be well-loved by his family and friends.”

 *This write-up would not have been possible without the courage and openness of Zhao Xiong’s family, in particular his sister, Hsu Li, and her husband, Ian, whose invaluable contribution helped present Zhao Xiong as he really is.